erbon7/pcam_analysis/README.md

 This dataset was released as part of a scientific work by PhD student Bas Veelin [1].
 For the original Camelyon16 dataset paper, see [2].

-It is worth noting that this dataset is slightly different from the [Kaggle PCAM dataset](https://www.kaggle.com/c/histopathologic-cancer-detection), and that the results are not the same.
+<!__It is worth noting that this dataset is slightly different from the [Kaggle
+PCAM dataset](https://www.kaggle.com/c/histopathologic-cancer-detection), and
+that the results are not the same.-->

 The PCAM dataset was downloaded according to the PCAM repository instructions from the google drive and was packaged for conveniency as a single numpy "npz"